 It goes without saying that the holidays are the busiest time of the year.
 Almost everyone’s calendars and to-do lists fill with holiday errands, party plans and travel arrangements.
 Although the holidays can make for a jolly season, they can also be stressful in both your personal and professional lives.
 If you aren’t careful, important tasks and obligations can end up becoming last-minute emergencies.
-Luckily, Seacoast provides convenient, on-the-go access to all your banking needs and 24/7 customer service (even on holidays), but unfortunately not all to-dos are quite so simple.
+Luckily, Seacoast provides convenient, on-the-go access to all your banking needs as well as customer service (even on holidays), but unfortunately not all to-dos are quite so simple.
 With some pre-planned time management, you can prepare yourself to stay on top of your work load and make it through the busy season.
 Consider these five tips for time management during the holidays:

 1. Plan Our Your Calendar There are surely going to be many important dates and deadlines that are going to come up during the holiday season, so it’s important to write down everything down as you discover it and schedule time to take care of it.
 Make sure to allow yourself some extra time and not completely cram your schedule just in case unplanned events or unforeseen issues come up.